drug-design/course/docs/chapters/structure-based-design.md

 #### Example of Ligand Rigidification
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-Making a ligand more rigid will lead to enhanced activity if the right conformation is maintained.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/example-ligand-rigidification-ee930c70'><i class='fa fa-play' aria-hidden='true'></i></button>Making a ligand more rigid will lead to enhanced activity if the right conformation is maintained.
 For example freezing of two rotational degrees of freedom in flexible antiulcer agents in a rigid analog resulted in a 150-fold enhancement in activity.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.